videre-project/MTGOSDK/docs/api-reference.md

 }
 ```

+### Example: Subscribing to Events

-You can also subscribe to gameplay events for real-time monitoring and automation:
+You can subscribe to events for real-time tracking of gameplay and tournament state changes.

 ```csharp
 // EventHookWrapper objects can be subscribed to like regular events